Two-year warranty on all products

 5. Use only original and reliable applications and programs

 Beyond the legal aspect, the importance of usingofficial software is greater than you might think.
-For an application or program to be available online in a pirated form, it was necessary for someone to have done reverse engineering work to break the protections of the original product, that is, by installing this type of software, your device may be at risk, since there is no guarantee that it has not been pirated and, if this happens, you will not have any kind of support.
+For an application or program to be available online in a pirated form, someone had to do reverse engineering work to break the protections of the original product, meaning that by installing this type of software, your device may become at risk, since there is no guarantee that it has not been pirated and, if this happens, you will not have any kind of support.

-Moreover, many of the websites that offer pirated software turn out to be completely unreliable and, at times, what you are trying to download is actually some kind of virus or malware that will compromise the security of your device.
+Moreover, many of the websites that provide pirated software end up not being reliable at all and, sometimes, what you are trying to download is actually some kind of virus or malware, which will compromise the security of your device.

-According to a global report, in 2022 there were over four billion malware attack attempts recorded, with an average of 400 thousand new malwares created per day.
-Are you going to take the risk?
+According to a global report, in 2022 there were more than four billion malware attack attempts recorded, with an average of 400 thousand new malwares created per day.
+Will you take the risk?

 6. Keep the operating system updated

-updatesWhether on a computer or a smartphone, it is very important that you always choose to make the updates that are made available by the manufacturer over time.
-Most of the time, the update will not bring any aesthetic or functional changes that you will notice in your daily life, however, there are always security updates that serve exactly to protect your equipment and update the system so that it is prepared to deal with new threats.
+updatesWhether on a computer or a smartphone, it is very important that you always choose to do the updates made available by the manufacturer over time.
+Most of the time, the update will not bring any aesthetic or functional change that you will notice in your daily life, however, there are always security updates that serve exactly to protect your equipment and update the system so that it is prepared to deal with new threats.

 Leave a comment